-In September of 2016, the Government of Canada awarded the University of Alberta with $75 million for research that will help transition Canada to more sustainable, low-carbon energy systems in the near future.
-This was the largest single investment of research funding in the U of A’s history –– and no processes existed to turn the government’s commitment into actual research projects.
+In September of 2016, the Government of Canada awarded the University of Alberta $75 million for research that will help transition Canada to more sustainable, low-carbon energy systems in the near future.
+This was the largest single investment of research funding in the UAlberta’s history — and no processes existed to turn the government’s commitment into actual research projects.

 How do you start from scratch when building a program that will eventually support dozens of projects, 100 researchers, and as many as 1,000 highly qualified personnel?
-According to Jennifer Morrison, contracts specialist in the Research Services Office, and Larry Kostiuk, director of the new Future Energy Systems (FES) program, you communicate often, and cooperate closely as you track down all the answers you need.
+According to Jennifer Morrison, RSO contract specialist and Dr. Larry Kostiuk, director of the new Future Energy Systems (FES) program, you communicate often, and cooperate closely as you track down all the answers you need.

-Morrison and Kostiuk worked cohesively together to establish the FES program, allowing it to exist within the U of A’s framework while still meeting all obligations to federal government’s Canada First Research Excellence Fund (CFREF).
+Morrison and Kostiuk worked cohesively together to establish the FES program, allowing it to exist within the university’s framework while still meeting all obligations to the federal government’s Canada First Research Excellence Fund (CFREF).

 “Projects under the FES program focus on unconventional sources of energy like biomass, geothermal, solar and wind, as well as smart grid operations and energy storage technologies,” explains Kostiuk, who is also an associate vice-president of research.

-“The program brings together researchers from across the U of A, and also devotes attention to environmental impacts on land, water and air, and the social and economic consequences of changing the energy system.”
+“The program brings together researchers from across the university, and also devotes attention to environmental impacts on land, water and air, and the social and economic consequences of changing the energy system.”